How to Manage Salesforce Licensing in Certero

 This grid helps you monitor consumption against your Salesforce data and API allowances, and identify orgs that are approaching their limits.

-4. Review packages, permission sets, and standard licenses
+4. Review packages, permission sets, and standard licences

 These three grids provide visibility into your Salesforce entitlements and how they are consumed.